- What’s Miracle Wand?

 Does Miracle Wand work with grommet curtains?
 What about tab tops, or rod pocket curtains?

 Miracle Wand works with tab top, grommet top, and rod pocket curtains right out of the package.
-Everything you need is included.
+All the hardware you need is included.

 It will also work with some blinds, as long as the blinds can run freely on a track.